 10 | Bank of Industry (BOI) | 200k – 300k | 2 million+ |

-Do parastatals pay better than ministries?
+Do parastatals pay better than federal ministries?

-Can HND holders work in top parastatals?
+Can HND holders work in these agencies?

 Final Thoughts – Top 10 Highest Paying Parastatals in Nigeria 2025

-If you’re looking for job security, good pay, and long-term benefits, working in one of the highest paying parastatals in Nigeria in 2025 is one of the best decisions you can make.
+If you’re aiming for a career with job security, strong salaries, and long-term benefits, working in a federal parastatal is one of the best career decisions you can make.
+These agencies offer competitive pay, structured promotions, and a chance to contribute to national development.